mookiedog/ptwd/README.md

 Congratulations if you made it this far.

+At this point, you can run your code by pushing F5.
-Hit 'F5' to start the code running.
-Or 'F10' to step over single lines of code.
+Other commands like 'F10' will step over a single line of code.
+F11 will step single lines of code except that it steps into the functions that it executes.
+You can look at the current state of all your global or local variables.
+You can set or remove breakpoints.
+There is a little floating toolbar that appeared which controls basic debugger operation, circled in red in the example image, above.
+Clicking the far left button in the toolbar resets the processor.
+Clicking the far right button in the toolbar exits the debugger.

-As far as the development cycle goes, you can now forget about 99% of what came before.
+As far as the development cycle goes, you can now forget about 99.9% of everything that came before in this document.
+From now on, your development cycle looks like this:

-To make a change to the source, exit the debugger, and make the change.
+* To make a change to the source, exit the debugger, and make the change.
-Hit 'F7' to rebuild your code.
+* Hit 'F7' to rebuild your code.
-Hit 'F5' to flash it onto your board.
+* Hit 'F5' to flash it onto your board.
-Hit 'F5' again to make it run.
+* Hit 'F5' again to make it run.
-Set breakpoints, examine variables, ponder things and repeat, until happy.
+* Set breakpoints, examine variables, ponder things and repeat, until happy.

+That's all you need to know for the development cycle: F7 builds, F5 runs.

+### RTT IO

+The project software is set up to send IO from the code running on the ARM to the debugger window.
+This allows for your code to produce debug logs or status messages etc.
+It uses the Segger RTT mechanism (Real Time Transfer).
+The jist of it all is that printf() on the ARM writes its data to a RAM buffer.
+The debugger application on the host periodically checks for data appearing in the RAM buffer.
+These checks occur via the silicon-based debug unit inside the ARM chip meaning that they do not perturb operation of the ARM chip.
+When the application sees output data (for example), it uses the debug silicon to extract the data and send it up the debug communication channel.
+From there, it prints the data inside a terminal window in the debugger.
+To see this in action, start the debugger and get stopped at main():

+* Look in the debugger window for the tab titled "Terminal".
+Click it.
+* Over to the right, you will see a sub-window appear with an entry marked "RTT Ch:0 console".
+Click it.
+* Hit 'F5' to start the program running

+You will see "Hello, World" appear in the Terminal window, along with other messages.
+That is the printf IO coming out of the ARM chip.

+If no debugger is connected, the printf mechanisms still print to the circular buffer like normal, but the outout goes nowhere and the buffer contents get overwritten.
+The important part is that the timing does not change just because no one is listening to the output.

+## Next Steps

+This project can be used as the basis for anything you want to do.
+Just make a copy of this project in your ~/projects directory and start making changes.
+If you don't want the RTOS, it is trivial to remove.
+In truth, you don't even need to remove anything: just don't include the header files, and don't call the routine to init the scheduler.
+Your project will be whatever you ask main() to do.